Blow up Analysis for Anomalous Granular Gases: Proof of Theorem

 \subsection{Preliminary Results}

-We will show in this Subsection two asymptotic results concerning solutions to the granular equation with and without drift term, that we will need in order to prove cooling process.
+We will show in this Subsection two results concerning solutions to the granular gases equation with and without drift term, that we will need in order to prove rigorously the cooling process.